Report to the Second National Congress of the Socialist Equality Party

 27 November 2012

 We are publishing here the opening report to the Socialist Equality Party (US) Second National Congress, given July 8, 2012 by SEP National Chairman David North.
-It is also available in PDF format.
+It is also available in PDF format and as a pamphlet at Mehring Books.

 We are opening the Second National Congress of the Socialist Equality Party.
 This congress is being held in the midst of the greatest economic, political and social crisis of American and world capitalism since the 1930s.
 One does not have to be a Marxist to recognize the extreme fragility of the entire international economic system.
 Judging from the commentaries that appear in the bourgeois press, the “catastrophe” theory seems to have gained a large number of adherents.
 Four years after the spectacular collapse of Lehman Brothers in September 2008, there is no sign that the world economic crisis is abating.